SoupcanUBG/Polify/README.md

  5. Extract it to a folder called app using the asar tool it can be extracted to whatever folder name you want it doesn't matter

- 6.  after you've got the extracted folder enter it and then delete the folder called "electron" and replace it with the extracted zip you downloaded earlier
+ 6. After you've got the extracted folder enter it and then delete the folder called "electron" and replace it with the extracted zip you downloaded earlier

  7. Rename the original app.asar to anything else I suggest backup.asar